 The Day Surgery Unit is managed by a Safety, Quality & Service Delivery Manager , Speciality Leads & Specialist Practitioners, and is staffed by registered nurses, healthcare support workers and operating department practitioners.
 They provide skilled care and support to anaesthetists and surgeons throughout the patient’s time in Harrogate District Hospital.
 We also work closely with consultants, doctors, anaesthetists, and physiotherapists to ensure the best possible care for our patients.

 In addition to our adult services, we also run a dedicated paediatric day surgery service.
 For help preparing your child for general anaesthetic, click here.

 Before your surgery

-If you are undergoing surgery in the Day Surgery Unit and are having a general or regional anaesthetic, you will begin your journey in our Pre-Assessment and Admissions Unit (PAAU).
+If you are undergoing surgery in the Day Surgery Unit and are having a general or regional anaesthetic, you will begin your journey in our Pre-Assessment Unit.
 Here, you will be asked about your medical history, and given further information about the procedure and post-operative care.
 If required, you may undergo further investigations such as blood tests.

 Day Surgery Unit

 Once you’ve been admitted to the Unit, you will be prepared for your procedure.
 As part of our checks, we’ll ask you to confirm your identity.

 Your procedure may take place in a day surgery theatre or the main theatre suite.
 When it’s time for the procedure, a member of the team will collect you from the Unit and take you to the anaesthetic room.

 If you are having general anaesthetic, you will monitored by echocardiogram dots, a blood pressure cuff, and an oxygen saturation probe in the anaesthetic room.
 A final identification check will be carried out, before a cannula is inserted into your hand.
 We will deliver the anaesthesia through this cannula.
 Oxygen may be administered via a facemask.